 Building Innovative Buildings, Building Innovative Delivery Systems

-In 2015, I was assigned to handle construction administration for the Legends Aquatic Center at my alma mater, U.C.
-Berkeley.
-The project initially began in 2012 and involved an innovative funding model and an innovative project delivery method.
 The innovations were successful because they allowed for strong working relationships among the client, the university, the design team, and the contractor.

 Constrained state budgets make it difficult for public universities to finance major new building projects.
 A new(ish) method for overcoming this challenge is the donor development delivery model.
 In this case, four alumni of U.C.
 Berkeley saw how much the university needed a dedicated training venue so that swim teams wouldn’t have to share Spieker Aquatics Complex with recreational swimmers.
 In addition, because Spieker lacked a diving tower, student athletes had to drive 45 minutes to Palo Alto to borrow Stanford’s in order to practice.

 These alumni—Ned Spieker, Rick Cronk, Don Fisher, and Warren Hellman—founded a nonprofit organization called Cal Aquatics Legends.
 They approached the university with a proposal to lease a site on Bancroft Avenue, raise all the money for the project, serve as developer, and donate the improved site back to the university.